adarshsharmacvs/FullStackDevelopmentProgress/week1/README.md

 * I have working knowledge and experience in C#, ASP.NET MVC, Java Script, JQUERY and other related technologies.
 * I have worked with SQL Server and other structured Query Languges in past and looking forward to learn Mongo DB which follows totally different approach.

-I had never used Git earlier and I am still getting used to it and looking forward to learn other facinated technologies such as React, Mongo and Node.
+I am looking forward to learn other facinated technologies such as React, Mongo and Node.